bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

 1. Collect and upload the code signing files with [the codesigndoc tool](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).
 2. Go to the app's Workflow Editor and create a [new workflow](/getting-started/getting-started-workflows/): click the `+ Workflow` button, enter the name of your new workflow and in the **BASED ON** dropdown menu, select `deploy`.
 This way the new workflow will be a copy of the basic `deploy` workflow.
 3. Change the `Select method for export` input of the `Xcode Archive & Export for iOS` Step:
-   * if you wish to distribute your app to external testers, choose `ad-hoc`.
+   * if you wish to distribute your app to external testers, select `ad-hoc`.
-   * if you wish to upload the app to the App Store, choose `app-store`.
+   * if you wish to upload the app to the App Store, select `app-store`.
 4. Add the `Deploy to iTunes Connect - Application Loader` Step to your workflow, after the `Xcode Archive & Export for iOS` Step but preferably before the `Deploy to Bitrise.io` Step.
 5. Provide your Apple credentials in the `Deploy to iTunes Connect - Application Loader` Step.